Advice and information on closing costs for refinance loan

 The GFE gives you a basis to compare different loan proposals and also gives you something to compare to the actual loan documents you sign at closing.
 If you notice that the final costs are nowhere near what showed on your GFE, that should be a warning sign that something is wrong.

 You have three days, from the time you sign your closing documents, to change your mind and cancel the loan.
 This is called your 'right of rescission.'
-Right of rescission applies to refinance loans and not purchase loans and exists to protect you from being pressured to sign loan documents that are not in your interest.
-The three days gives you a chance to review the documents with a third-party, to make sure that you are happy moving forward with the loan.
+Right of rescission applies to refinance loans and not purchase loans and exists to protect you from committing to a loan that isn't in your interest.
+Some borrowers are pressured to sign loan documents that benefit the lender, but not the borrower.
+The three day right of rescission gives you a chance to review the documents with a third-party, to make sure that you are happy moving forward with the loan.
+If you have a gut-feeling at your signing that you're signing a bad deal, be sure to review it within the three days the law gives you to change your mind.

 Yield Spread Premium

 Federal law now makes it easier for you to figure out what a mortgage broker is earning from your loan.
-A broker can no longer receive a fee from you and one from the lender the lender that is processing your loan.
-In the past, a broker could steer you towards a higher interest rate and collect a fee from the lender and you would be none the wiser.
-This fee is called the 'yield spread premium' (YSP).
-Now, you can see the costs the broker is charging you or collecting from the lender.
+A broker can no longer receive a fee from you and one from the lender that is processing your loan.
+In the past, a broker could steer you towards a higher interest rate and collect a fee from the lender and you would have no way of knowing.
+This fee is called the "yield spread premium" (YSP).
+Now, you can see the costs the broker is charging you or collecting from the lender when you view the HUD-1.
+According to the CFPB, "Upon request, you have the right to receive your HUD-1 with as much information as available on the business day before the date of settlement or closing.
+Contact the company that is conducting your closing about receiving a copy of your HUD-1 Settlement Statement.
+The final HUD-1 should be given to you at closing."

 I hope this information will help you Find.
 Learn.
 Save.